Rupa & Co accepts resignation of CEO Dinesh Kumar Lodha and CFO Ramesh Agarwal

 In an exchange filing, the company stated that Agarwal will continue to hold the Whole Time Director position at the firm.

-He would be replaced by Sumit Khowala as the Chief Executive Officer ((Key Managerial Personnel), with effect from June 1.
+He would be replaced by Sumit Khowala as the CFO with effect from June 1.

 Rupa & Co Ltd's board of directors met on Monday to approve the resignations of Agarwal and Lodha and also to appoint the company's Additional Director (Non-Executive Independent), which was secured by Sunil Rewachand Chnadiramani.